 Note about available columns

 - Not all projects listed in the Gen3 platform have data available for each metadata field.
-When you export a project to a Terra workspace, data tables only include metadata fields that are available for the exported project.
+When you export a project to a Terra workspace, data tables include only the metadata fields available for the exported project.

 - The first column for Gen3 data in Terra is a metadata UUID.
 For example, the subject_id in the "subject" table is not the same as the Subject identifier provided by TOPMed (which is the "submitter_id" - see below for more details on this!).
 The TOPMed subject ID you are used to can be quite far along to the right end of the table.